mbeutel/makeshift/README.md

 ## Version semantics

-*makeshift* follows [Semantic Versioning](https://semver.org/) guidelines.
-We maintain [API](https://en.wikipedia.org/wiki/Application_programming_interface) and [ABI](https://en.wikipedia.org/wiki/Application_binary_interface) compatibility and avoid breaking changes in minor and patch releases.
+*makeshift* follows [Semantic Versioning](https://semver.org/) guidelines with regard to its [API](https://en.wikipedia.org/wiki/Application_programming_interface).
+We aim to retain full API compatibility and to avoid breaking changes in minor and patch releases.

+We do not guarantee to maintain [ABI](https://en.wikipedia.org/wiki/Application_binary_interface) compatibility except in patch releases.

 Development happens in the `master` branch.
 Versioning semantics apply only to tagged releases: there is no stability guarantee between individual commits in the `master` branch, that is, anything added since the last tagged release may be renamed, removed, have the semantics changed, etc. without further notice.

-A minor-version release will be compatible (in both ABI and API) with the previous minor-version release.
+A minor-version release will be API-compatible with the previous minor-version release.
 Thus, once a change is released, it becomes part of the API.

 ## Features